Ethan D. Kyzivat Research Website

 A headshot of Ethan Kyzivat

-I am a Daly Postdoctoral Fellow in the Department of Earth and Planetary Sciences at Harvard, working on the global methane cycle and changes to Arctic communities in addition to preparing for the launch of MethaneSAT.
+I am a Daly Postdoctoral Fellow in the Department of Earth and Planetary Sciences at Harvard, working on the global methane cycle and changes to Arctic communities.
+As part of the MethaneSAT science team, I contribute to an inverse model linking satellite observations of methane with sources on the ground.
 I obtained my PhD in 2023 from Brown's Department of Earth, Environmental and Planetary Sciences, where I was a NASA FINESST fellow.
 My research is broadly focused on the carbon cycle, with a focus on greenhouse gas emissions from northern lakes and wetlands.
 I have used high-resolution optical and synthetic aperture radar (SAR) remote sensing datasets from airborne and UAV campaigns.
 This work has supported the NASA Arctic-Boreal Vulnerability Experiment (ABoVE) and Surface Water and Ocean Topography (SWOT) satellite.
 My field work has included the Alaskan permafrost, Canadian boreal zone, Arizonan Sonoran desert, and the wilds of Connecticut.
 I have taught in a program in Providence Public Schools and most recently as an instructor for Brown’s summer high school program.
-In addition to crunching geospatial data sets, I enjoy jazz piano, vegetable gardening, and traveling by bicycle.
+When I'm not analyzing geospatial data sets, I enjoy jazz piano, vegetable gardening, and traveling by bicycle.

 Brown News story featured on Earth.com, Phys.org, Mirage News